 - Get to know someone who already works in the industry.
 There is a big difference between getting to know someone and simply asking the first person you see.
 Members of the industry are literally bombarded daily with requests, and in some cases, demands for work and jobs.
 Like the junk mail in your email, those requests are ignored.
 Taking the time to get to know someone first shows them that you are willing to make a respectful effort and, most importantly, show you are willing to be as patient as possible.

 - Working in the Production Office.
-On set, it can be very difficult to network, especially since everyone is busy, there are problems, or people are too tired to remember.
+Onset, it can be very difficult to network, especially since everyone is busy, there are problems, or people are too tired to remember.
 The production office, while not the most glamourous job, is an easier opportunity to network.
 Office PA jobs are also easier to obtain.
-The responsibility is much higher, as is the stress and chances of making a career threatening mistake.
-The trade off is you are working directly with the Production Coordinators whom are responsible for most of the production's hiring and may even work directly with the film's producers.
+The responsibility is much higher, as is the stress and chances of making a career-threatening mistake.
+The trade-off is you are working directly with the Production Coordinators who are responsible for most of the production's hiring and may even work directly with the film's producers.
 You are constantly interacting with people from multiple departments and even other productions if you are working in a studio environment.

 Simply because someone works a day or two on a big film does not necessarily mean your establishment in the industry.
 An individual would work a day on The Lone Ranger and then not be called back, either until months later or not at all.